-Nadaun is a well-known tourist destination located on the banks of the Beas River in the district of Hamirpur, Himachal Pradesh.
+Nadaun is a well-known tourist destination located on the banks of the Beas river in the district of Hamirpur, Himachal Pradesh.
 Located at an altitude of 508 m above sea level, this place offers a beautiful view of the surroundings.
-As per historical records, Nadaun was the headquarters of the Nadaun Jagir and also served as the court of Maharaja Sansar Chand of Kangra, during summers.
+As per historical records, Nadaun was the headquarter of the Nadaun Jagir and also served as the court of Maharaja Sansar Chand of Kangra, during summers.

 The Amtar-Nadaun Fort is also an important destination where travellers can see ancient paintings representing the royal heritage of Maharaja Sansar Chand, the King of Katoch Dynasty.
 Peer-Sahib Grave is another important tourist attraction in Nadaun, which is located in Bharmoti Village.
 Travellers can also enjoy Fishing and rafting in the river Beas.

 Visitors can reach Nadaun by air, rail and road.
 Gaggal Airport and Jwalamukhi Road Railway Station are the nearest air base and railhead, respectively, to the destination.

 Tourists are advised to visit Nadaun during the summer season, which starts in the month of May and lasts till July.
 Winter is also a favourable season to visit this place as climatic conditions remain pleasant.